 The Problem

+Effectively targeting agricultural development investments is extremely challenging due to the variation in constraints, opportunities, and implementing environments that exist across and within farming systems.

-Farming systems are spatially diverse.
-This is because they are strongly conditioned by local agro-climatic conditions and access to markets, both of which vary widely over space.
-Within farming systems there is also variation in the farming and livelihood strategies of individual households.
+Farming systems are spatially diverse as they are strongly conditioned by local agro-climatic conditions and access to markets, both of which vary widely over space.
+There is also significant variation in the farming and livelihood strategies of individual households within farming systems.
 This household variation is conditioned by the socio-economic characteristics of local communities and individual households, such as the distribution of land and other assets, access to nonfarm employment, cultural values, and the dynamics of family lifecycles.

-Together these two types of variation create a major challenge for the targeting of agricultural development investments, especially those that seek to achieve productivity gains that are nuanced by social goals.
 To manage this variation and provide a basis for targeting interventions to the needs of specific types of households requires a ‘segmentation’ or ‘typology’ analysis.

 An Approach to Segmenting

-The segmentation approach developed in this note is tailored to the needs of the Bill and Melinda Gates Foundation.
-The Foundation has established goals for what it wants to achieve (agricultural productivity growth, small farm development, poverty reduction, improved diets, gender equality, etc.) and areas of competence for its own interventions in agriculture (agricultural research, seed and fertilizer distribution, value chain development for prioritized commodities, rural finance, etc.).
+The segmentation approach outlined in this note is tailored to the needs of the Bill and Melinda Gates Foundation.
+The Foundation has established goals for what it wants to achieve (agricultural productivity growth, increased value to farmers, poverty reduction, improved nutrition outcomes, etc.) and areas of competence for its own interventions in agriculture (R&D, access to inputs, value chain development for prioritized commodities, etc.).
 To segment on all these criteria is impractical, so a two-step approach is taken here.
 In the first step farms are segmented on variables that reflect the competencies of the Foundation and its potential to make a significant difference in each segment.
-The second step is then to screen the selected segments to identify those segments, or where data permit, subgroups of households within segments, that rank the highest against the Foundation’s goals.
-Targeting these prioritized segments or subgroups should then help the Foundation meet its objectives while best matching with its competencies.
+The second step is then to screen the selected segments to help identify those segments that rank the highest against the Foundation’s goals.
+Identifying these high priority segments, and having a view into the unique characteristics of farmers in those segments, should help the Foundation achieve maximize impact and achieve its goals.

-Implementation: Step 1 Segmenting by Area of Competence
+Step 1: Segmenting on Key Indicators

-Three variables that correlate highly with the Foundation’s competencies are farming system, agricultural potential, and market access.
+This segmentation groups farmers according to three variables that are highly relevant to the foundation’s work: farming system, agricultural potential, and market access.

 Farming System

-Much of the Foundation’s work on agriculture is structured around the development of better technologies and helping small farmers and women farmers overcome constraints that prevent them adopting and benefiting from better technologies, including linking these farmers to value chains for accessing inputs and markets.
-Segmenting by farming system helps identify groups of farms that grow the same major commodities and face similar technology and management constraints, and hence who are likely to have similar research needs.
-Farming systems can be defined on the basis of the major commodities grown, possibly simplified by aggregating commodities into groups such as cereals, legumes, cash crops, livestock types, etc. Alternatively, standard farming system typologies such as developed globally by FAO can be used.
+Segmenting by farming system helps identify groups of farms that grow the same major commodities and face similar technology and management constraints, and hence who are likely to have similar research/technology needs and priorities.
+Farming systems can be defined on the basis of the major commodities grown.
+Alternatively, standard farming system typologies, such as those developed by FAO, can be used.
 The commodity based approach has intuitive appeal for value chain approaches but the downside is that commodity mixes may not be robust over time because farmers adjust their growing decision over time according to changes in prices, weather shocks, climate change, etc. The farming systems approach has the advantage that it respects the biological integrity of each farming system in terms of its soil, water and pest management, and unlike definitions based on dominant commodities, is more likely to be robust over time

 Agricultural Potential